 Macca’s dumps McVeggie burger

-“This decision makes room on McDonald’s menu for what a growing percentage of Aussies really want – a juicy, smoky, meaty vegan burger with vegan cheese and sauces,” she says.
+“This decision makes room on McDonald’s menu for what a growing percentage of Aussies really want,” she says.
+“A juicy, smoky, meaty vegan burger with vegan cheese and sauces.

 “Gone are the days when you could toss a vegan a potato cake with no trimmings.
-Fast food chains all over the world have upped their game and are now attracting both casual and lifelong plant-based diners with burgers that taste like meat but come without the cruelty and environmental destruction.
+Fast food chains all over the world have upped their game.
+They’re now attracting both casual and lifelong plant-based diners with burgers that taste like meat but come without the cruelty and environmental destruction.
 We’re excited to see what McDonalds bring to the table next.
 A vegan quarter pounder, perhaps?”